m1g/mern-stack/ReadMe.md

 ## 🛠 Server Tech Used
 - bcryptjs: used to hash passwords before we store them in our database
-- body-parser: used to parse incoming request bodies in a middleware
 - concurrently: allows us to run our backend and frontend concurrently and on different ports
 - express: sits on top of Node to make the routing, request handling, and responding easier to write
 - is-empty: global function that will come in handy when we use validator